Sky TV without a satellite dish

 Watch Sky with NOW TV

-Once you've purchased your pass, you can watch NOW TV via the free app, using streaming sticks such as Chromecast and Roku if you want to watch it on a big screen rather than staring at your smartphone, tablet, or laptop.
+Once you've purchased your membership, you can watch NOW TV via the free app, using streaming sticks such as Chromecast and Roku if you want to watch it on a big screen rather than staring at your smartphone, tablet, or laptop.
 Alternatively NOW TV offers a set-top box that connects directly to your TV, on which you can also watch iPlayer, All 4, ITV Hub, YouTube and more.
 You can also access NOW TV via apps on games consoles, such as XBox One and PS4.

 Bear in mind that monthly NOW TV subscriptions will automatically roll on unless you take action to cancel them.